NJ21st Editorial Policy

 Use of AI Tools

-All content is originally written and all Data is initially vetted by real people, AI is a tool we use to hold ourselves accountable.We occasionally use AI tools to refine or verify editorial content, but all articles are written, reviewed, and fact-checked by our human team.
+All content is originally written and all data is vetted by real people.
+AI tools may be used to support editorial review, including grammar checks, dataset consistency, and fairness or tone review.
 AI is never used to generate full stories or replace original reporting.